cindidong/DH110/Assignments/7/README.md

 ## Description

 ### Tasks
-- Navigate to 3 lessons and "complete" 2 lessons.
+- Not logged in: Navigate to 3 lessons and complete (by finishing the end of lesson quiz) 2 lessons.
-- Login and "purchase" the rest of the content.
+- Logged in: "Purchase" the rest of the content and view user progress.

 ## Prototype
 ### Iteration 1